 Blockchain technology benefits forwarders, carriers, and logistics providers from all digital innovations.
 Blockchain platforms allow for updating all intracompany systems via an immutable data chain.
 Additionally, they facilitate customer experiences by providing a transparent look into the product's journey from point A to point B. With blockchain, supply chain managers gain a better understanding of every SCM component.
 And, since society has become more concerned about the companies' impact, blockchain-based solutions help improve brand image.
 Immutable recordkeeping makes it possible to generate transparent supply chain practices and transportation mode reports that serve as proof of compliance with regulations.

-- Adopting IoT at a larger scale
+• Adopting IoT at a larger scale

-The search for better visibility will be one of the top supply chain trends in 2023, with businesses trying out new solutions, approaches, and human resource management tactics until they find their perfect fit.
+The search for better visibility will be one of the top supply chain trends in 2024, with businesses trying out new solutions, approaches, and human resource management tactics until they find their perfect fit.

-3. Injecting efficiency with AI-based automation
+4. Injecting efficiency with AI-based automation

-- Demand prediction
+• Demand prediction

-Using AI-powered automation in logistics lets businesses provide their employees with means to cover more tasks at a faster rate.
-In addition, intelligent automation allows transforming error-heavy manually managed processes into fast, streamlined operations providing a centralized view of data.
 For example, Sage Freight, a brokerage firm in the US, has gone through such a transition, replacing its manual approach with an automated solution that processed more freight quotes from all its portals, delivering complete data for more accurate decision-making and bidding.
-From a long-standing perspective, Sage Freight can evolve its technology up to managing automated bidding with zero human intervention, which would open the door to new growth opportunities. - Improved time management
+From a long-standing perspective, Sage Freight can evolve its technology up to managing automated bidding with zero human intervention, which would open the door to new growth opportunities.

 AI-based tools can be used for automated supply chain tracking, inventory management, and controlling the routes used for item transportation.
 In addition to handling simple, repetitive tasks, smart algorithms assist with the most complex tasks as long as they're fed enough relevant data.The high potential for increased accuracy offered by intelligent automation solutions guarantees massive investments in this technology.
-With AI-powered platforms making it to top supply chain trends in 2023, we can expect many innovations and startups interested in developing the logistics area.
+With AI-powered platforms making it to top supply chain trends 2024, we can expect many innovations and startups interested in developing the logistics area.

 Discover the potential of AI for modern supply chains

-4. Logistics are becoming more flexible
+5. Logistics are becoming more flexible

 The need for agility goes beyond supply chain processes.
 Changes in demand happen frequently—the best way to respond would be to let supply chains expand or shrink in size, depending on the situation.
 Such an approach increases the sustainability of businesses.
 Yet, it also requires adopting a proper transformation strategy.

 To be more responsive to shifts in the business landscape and market, logistics has to adopt a new mentality.
-Like with other supply chain trends, digital transformation will be necessary to move from "traditional logistics" to "elastic logistics".
+Like with other supply chain technology trends, digital transformation will be necessary to move from "traditional logistics" to "elastic logistics".

 Implementing smart cloud-based solutions and sophisticated inventory management software offers great leverage to companies ready for a massive overhaul.